 2. Facilities and Equipment.
 There is a need for reliable WiFi and internet connection.
 Each classroom must be equipped with a computer, LCD, or smartboard.

 3. Curriculum & Assessment.
 There is a need to decongest the curriculum (if possible, adopt the Oxford, Cambridge, Pearson, & British Council curriculum, including books and instructional materials).
-There is also a need to device authentic assessment tools to determine the level of proficiency-based on the CEFR.
+There is also a need to design authentic assessment tools to determine the level of proficiency-based on the CEFR.
 In some cases, curriculum developers mirror/mimic the APTIS, TOEIC, IELTS, TOEFL, and English Cambridge Exam to expose the students.

 4. Admission Requirements & Graduates Quality Standards.
 The selection process must be valid and reliable.
 In most countries, they use English proficiency exams such as APTIS, TOEIC, TOEFL, IELTS, etc.